Keenpoint/mongodb-sync-indexes/README.md

 }
 ```

+Notice how we map the name of each collection we want to synchronize with the array of indexes desired.

 In the shell you'll see the following
 ```
 Creating index {"I AM THE ONE WHO KNOCKS":1} in collection BreakingBad...